Sreekanth-Vasireddy/Microsoft_fabric_operation/ReadMe.md

 ## Features
 - **Fabric Lakehouse Optimization**: Scripts to optimize and vacuum Fabric Lakehouse.
 - **SQL Endpoint Refresh**: Python script to automatically refresh SQL endpoints in a Fabric Lakehouse.

+##Note: You need pass "spark" keyword in function  parameter, if you are using in pipeline.